bossm747/agentboyong/workspace/agent-zero/README.md

-## A personal, organic agentic framework that grows and learns with you

-- Agent Zero is not a predefined agentic framework.
-It is designed to be dynamic, organically growing, and learning as you use it.
+## Ang inyong personal na AI kaibigan na natututo kasama ninyo

+**Kumusta!
+I'm Pareng Boyong, your Filipino AI companion!**

+- Pareng Boyong is a dynamic, organically growing AI that learns from every interaction
+- Built with Filipino culture and context in mind - understands both English and Filipino
-- Agent Zero is fully transparent, readable, comprehensible, customizable, and interactive.
+- Completely transparent, customizable, and interactive - walang nakatagong proseso
-- Agent Zero uses the computer as a tool to accomplish its (your) tasks.
+- Uses our secure runtime sandbox as its digital bahay where it can work freely
+- Developed by InnovateHub PH specifically for Filipino users and businesses

 # 💡 Key Features